 The Town of Mount Pleasant is working on some important infrastructure projects.
 Most of these projects implement portions of the Town's Water and Sewer Master Plan that was adopted in 2007 for which the Town has recently secured funding.

-Water Distribution Improvements (12-inch Water Mains) - IN PROGRESS
+Water Distribution Improvements (12-inch Water Mains) - NEARING COMPLETION

 Project Description: This project will replace old 6-inch water lines (most installed in 1937) with new 12-inch water mains along Main Street (North Drive to Lee Street), Franklin Street (Skyland Drive to Blueberry Street), Cook Street (Main Street to N. Washington Street), and Highway 49 (Main Street to Highway 73 interchange).
 This is a total of approximately 4 miles of waterline.
 This project will improve both water quality and fire flow throughout the Town.
 Click here to view the proposed improvements map.

-Schedule: This project is scheduled to begin February 10, 2025 with completion by the end of the year.
+Schedule: This project is scheduled to begin February 10, 2025 with completion by May of 2026.
+NCDOT has approved a contract to mill and pave NC Highway 73 and Main Street following completion of the waterline project.

 Funding Source: $9,988,029 State Budget allocation from federal ARPA funds